ShreyashSomvanshi/resume/README.md

 My Resume

-Used HTML and CSS to build resume template and hosted it using GotHub pages on web
+Used HTML and CSS to build resume template and hosted it using GitHub pages on web